 Hands to Heal Massage Therapy - Pregnancy Massage

-Hands to Heal prides itself with our gentle tailored style of pregnancy massage technique.
+Hands to Heal Massage Therapy prides itself with our gentle tailored style of pre natal, post natal or post partum massage therapy.

 Pregnancy Massage is increasingly gaining popularity as pregnant women begin recognizing the benefits prenatal massage has to offer women during pregnancy.
 Pregnancy brings with it a variety of side effects, some less pleasant than others.
 All pregnant women can expect to experience at least a little stiffness and muscular tension during their pregnancy as their uterus expands to accommodate their growing baby.
 Fortunately there is a simple and effective way to not only treat some of the side effects of pregnancy but also leave you feeling great.
 Massage therapy during pregnancy can often relieve many of the common side effects of pregnancy, whether you suffer from backaches, headaches, bad circulation such as edema or blood pressure, or other pregnancy related problems.
 Massage can help relieve back pain associated with muscular tension.
 Here are just a few of the other benefits prenatal massage has to offer.